tomosim/css-lecture-example/README.md

-# CSS Demonstration Lecture
+# 👨‍🎨🎨👩‍🎨 CSS Demonstration Lecture

-A simple react app in a(n almost) blank slate ready to be used in a demonstration of a multitude of CSS tools and frameworks.
+A simple react app in a(n almost) blank state ready to be used in a demonstration of a multitude of CSS tools and frameworks.

 Install